 Neuroblastoma is the most common cancer among infants.
-Almost 90% of neuroblastomas occur in children < 5 yr.
+Almost 90% of neuroblastomas occur in children < 5 years of age.
 Most neuroblastomas occur spontaneously, but 1 to 2% appear to be inherited.
 Some markers (eg, MYCN oncogene amplification, hyperdiploidy, histopathology) correlate with progression and prognosis.
-Although MYCN amplification is associated with advanced disease and unfavorable biology, it is also predictive of survival even in the absence of high-risk features.
-MYCN amplification occurs in about 20% of cases.
+MYCN amplification occurs in about 20% of neuroblastoma cases and is associated with advanced disease and unfavorable biology.

 Neuroblastomas may begin in the abdomen (about 65%), thorax (15 to 20%), neck, pelvis, or other sites.
-Neuroblastoma occurs very rarely as a primary CNS cancer.
+Neuroblastoma occurs very rarely as a primary central nervous system cancer.

 Symptoms and signs of neuroblastoma depend on the site of the primary cancer and pattern of disease spread.
 The most common symptoms are abdominal pain, discomfort, and a sense of fullness due to an abdominal mass.

 Certain symptoms may result from metastases.
 These include bone pain due to widespread bone metastases, periorbital ecchymosis and proptosis due to retrobulbar metastasis, and abdominal distention and respiratory problems due to liver metastases, especially in infants.
 Children with anemia may have pallor, and those with thrombocytopenia may have petechiae.

 Children occasionally present with focal neurologic deficits or paralysis due to direct extension of the cancer into the spinal canal.
 Tumors in the neck or upper chest may cause Horner syndrome (ptosis, miosis, anhidrosis).
 They may also present with paraneoplastic syndromes, such as cerebellar ataxia, opsoclonus-myoclonus, watery diarrhea, or hypertension.